penninesoaringclub/newsletter/content/posts/2024-02/index.md

 # New Members

+Anyone new in the past couple of months?

-# Congratulations!
+# Shout Outs

 Passed an exam, did an SIV, won a comp etc.

-# Photos of the month

-This is an example gallery from Winter Hill a few weeks ago.
-We'll do better.
+# The Gallery

-{{< gallery match="winterhill/*" sortOrder="desc" rowHeight="150" margins="5" thumbnailResizeOptions="600x600 q90 Lanczos" showExif=true previewType="blur" embedPreview=true >}}
+{{< gallery match="gallery/*" sortOrder="desc" rowHeight="150" margins="5" thumbnailResizeOptions="600x600 q90 Lanczos" showExif=true previewType="blur" embedPreview=true >}}

-## You might have missed...

-- Any important stuff nicked from Skywings
-- Good videos or articles doing the rounds
-- Links to club updates on the website, safety notes etc.
-- Any interesting new non free flight links

 # A grand day out

+_Sean Mercer writes_

 Somebody's had a good day somewhere.
 A few paragraphs with pics.

 # Why not visit...
 Newgale

-Why not visit... is a quick look at a flying site far enough away that you can't see it Clitheroe.
+Why not visit... is a quick look at a flying site far enough away that you can't see it from Clitheroe.
 In the UK or abroad, tell us all about somewhere fun to go.

+_Neil Charles writes_

 {{< gallery match="newgale/*" sortOrder="desc" rowHeight="150" margins="5" thumbnailResizeOptions="600x600 q90 Lanczos" showExif=true previewType="blur" embedPreview=true >}}

 _Where?_

-The Pembrokeshire coast, right out on the edge of West Wales.
+Pembrokeshire, right out on the edge of West Wales.

 _What's it like to fly?_

-Newgale is a medium-sized coastal launch, tucked into the north corner of beautiful St David's Bay.
-In a summer westerly it attracts a mix of a few locals and any holidaymakers who have managed to sneak their wing into the car on a family holiday.
-The site itself is newbie friendly, very pretty and has interesting corners to explore.
+Newgale is a coastal launch, tucked into the northern end of beautiful St David's Bay.
+In a summer westerly it attracts a mix of a few locals and any visitors who have managed to sneak their wing into the car on a family holiday.
+The site itself is low airtime friendly, very pretty and has some interesting corners to explore.
 If you can get a few hundred above then the possibility opens up of crossing the bay at Nolton Haven to the South, joining the high cliffs at Druidstone and flying all the way down to Broad Haven.
-There and back will bag you a fun, technical, 10km coastal XC.
+There and back will bag you a fun, technical, [10km coastal XC](https://flyxc.app/?p=euk%7BHdoe%5Ej%60I%7Bq%40g%60Ibu%40).

 _Any watch-outs?_